htwangtw/nixtract/README.md

 ## Working with fmriprep data

-`niimasker` is ideally meant for BIDS-formatted data (although currently not requiring it), and is intended to seamlessly work with [fmriprep](https://fmriprep.readthedocs.io/en/stable/).
+`nixtract` is ideally meant for BIDS-formatted data (although currently not requiring it), and is intended to seamlessly work with [fmriprep](https://fmriprep.readthedocs.io/en/stable/).
 To extract data from an entire fmriprep dataset, set your `input_files` and `regressor_files` as the following in your `config.json`:

 ```JSON
 {